kurniapangastutii/sport-footwear-analysis/README.md

 ---

 ### 🔄 Balanced Sales Channels
-- Online and retail are evenly distributed
+- Online and retail are equally distributed
 - Opportunity to optimize digital channels

 ---